 With the huge number of high tech gyms, exercise trends and fitness fads, knowing how to ruck gives a simple, easy, and functional workout option that’ll lets you build durable fitness with minimal equipment.
-Rucking is good enough to train elite military forces and more than enough to help you build the body, fitness, and all around lifestyle.
+Rucking is good enough to train elite military forces and more than enough to help you build your body, your fitness, and an all-around healthy lifestyle.

-In this guide to rucking, discover the prep, tools, and technique you need to ruck, conditioning your legs and core well getting fresh air and enjoying the great outdoors.
+In this guide to rucking, discover the prep, tools, and technique you need to ruck, conditioning your legs and core while getting fresh air and enjoying the great outdoors.

 Note: This article may contain affiliate links that fund the cost of writing at no cost to you

 To get started rucking there are only 5 steps

 - Get a good rucksack (a sturdy backpack with comfortable shoulder straps, ready to handle heavy weight)

 - Get a good rucking weight and cinch and secure it tightly into your rucksack

 - Get a good pair of rucking shoes or boots to keep your feet dry, and adequately supported

 - Pack water in a Nalgene or water bladder to carry in your ruck